GAM-team/GAM/docs/Chrome-Policies.md

 chrome.users.AudioProcessHighPriorityEnabled: Audio process priority.
   audioProcessHighPriorityEnabled: TYPE_ENUM
-    UNSET: Use the system default priority for the Chrome audio process.
+    UNSET: Use the default Chrome setting.
     FALSE: Use normal priority for the Chrome audio process.
     TRUE: Use high priority for the Chrome audio process.

 chrome.users.AudioSandboxEnabled: Audio sandbox.
   audioSandboxEnabled: TYPE_ENUM
-    UNSET: Use the default configuration for the audio sandbox.
+    UNSET: Use the default Chrome setting.
     FALSE: Never sandbox the audio process.
     TRUE: Always sandbox the audio process.